-All schools practice safety drills to prepare for possible emergencies such as fires, intruders, tornadoes, etc. These drills are important for the preservation of health and safety of our school family.
+All schools practice safety drills to prepare for possible emergencies such as, but not limited to fires, intruders, tornadoes, etc. These drills are important for the preservation of health and safety of our school family.
 Parents should talk to their children about the importance of these drills.
 Fire alarms are not to be tampered with.
 Anyone who tampers with a fire alarm will be held responsible for the cost associated with a false alarm.